 Diemme Filtration technology in the treatment of Red Mud

-The plants that have adopted this choice have obtained these main results:
+The plants that have adopted the Diemme Filtration solution have obtained these main results:

 - A more compact waste that is easier to transport.